CrunchwrapSupreme/rubyconfig-vault/README.md

                                       token: auth_secret.auth.client_token,
                                       paths: ['kvp/secret'])

+# The * operator retrieves values at kvp/ and the values of immediate child keys
+source.add_path('kvp/*')

-# The ** operator scans all child keys of kvp/ for sub-keys of 'test'
+# The ** operator scans all child keys of kvp/ for sub-keys containing 'test'
 source.add_path('kvp/**/test')

-# The * operator assigns all values at path and the values of immediate child keys
-source.add_path('kvp/*')

 # Or combine the two...
 source.add_path('kvp/**/some/keys/*')

 Settings.add_source!(source)
 Settings.reload!

+# 'kvp/*'
+puts Settings.kvp.some_value
+puts Settings.kvp.rando.some_value

+# 'kvp/**/test'
+puts Settings.kvp.rando.test.some_value
+puts Settings.kvp.rando2.test.some_value

+# 'kvp/**/some/keys/*'
+puts Settings.kvp.rando3.some.keys.some_value
+puts Settings.kvp.rando4.some.keys.test2.some_value
 ```

 ## Development

+Follow https://www.vaultproject.io/docs/install to install vault as development dependency.
+Alternatively use the provided Dockerfile.

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.